-- 9.1.
-The preparation procedure is divided into three parts: - (a) Conditioning of the whole vehicle test chamber; - (b) Conditioning of the test vehicle; - (c) Performing sampling and analytical measurements. - 9.2.
-Preparation and preconditioning of the whole vehicle test chamber, the vehicle, sample trains, and the field blanks. - 9.2.1.
-Preparation - (a) Connect the test apparatus with the test vehicle.
+- 9.1 The pre-treatment procedure is divided into three parts: - (a) Conditioning of the whole vehicle test chamber, - (b) Conditioning of the test vehicle, - (c) Performing sampling and analytical measurement. - 9.2 Pre-arrangements and preconditioning of the whole vehicle test chamber and the vehicle and performing the field blanks - 9.2.1 Pre-arrangements - (a) Connect the test apparatus with the test vehicle.
 Attach the cables and sampling lines to the door frame so that, when the doors are closed, there is a nearly airtight sealing.
 Furthermore, the sampling line for VOCs and carbonyl compounds sampling shall be installed in the test vehicle.
-The sample is positioned as specified in Annex I; - (b) Connect the sampling line with the manifold and the manifold with the sampling trains for VOCs and carbonyl compounds measurements outside the test vehicle; - (c) Connect the test apparatus within the whole vehicle test chamber; - (d) Install the heating radiators and the other installations listed in 6.1. - 9.2.2.
-Preconditioning of the whole vehicle test chamber - 9.2.2.1.
-Adjust the temperature of the whole vehicle test chamber to 23.0-25.0 °C, as close as possible to 25.0 °C during the ambient mode test.
+The sample is positioned as specified in Annex 1. - (b) Connect the sampling line with the manifold and the manifold with the sampling trains for VOCs and carbonyl compounds measurements outside the test vehicle. - (c) Connect the test apparatus within the whole vehicle test chamber. - (d) Install the heating radiators and the other installations listed in 6.1. - 9.2.2 Preconditioning of the whole vehicle test chamber - 9.2.2.1 Adjust the temperature of the whole vehicle test chamber to 23.0-25.0 $^{\circ}$ C, as close as possible to 25.0 $^{\circ}$ C during the ambient mode test.
 There may be the need for a heating or cooling device.
-The humidity should be 50 percent RH $\pm$ 10 percent RH in the ambient mode. - 9.2.2.2.
-The whole vehicle test chamber should be under good ventilation, and the air exchange rate should be twice per hour or higher.
-The interior materials of the whole vehicle test chamber shall have no appreciable emissions regarding the indoor air inside the test vehicle, see paragraph 8.3.8. about measuring the background concentration.
-The probe is positioned 1.0 m from the vehicle, see paragraph 9.4.1.1. for when and Annex I for where to take the measurement. - 9.2.2.3.
-The heating of the interior of the cabin and the surfaces of the test vehicle is performed by solar load radiators from outside the test vehicle during the driving mode.

-- 9.2.3.
-Preconditioning of the test vehicle

-- 9.2.3.1.
-The essential conditions for the surroundings are as follows.
-The temperature during the ambient mode is adjusted to 23.0 to 25.0 °C, as close as possible to 25.0 °C via the whole test chamber conditioning system.
-The preconditioning is started by opening the door for 30 to 60 minutes.
-After this, the door is closed for 16h $\pm$ 1h soak time, see Annex III.
+The humidity should be 50 % RH \pm 10 % RH in the ambient mode. - 9.2.2.2The whole vehicle test chamber should be under good ventilation, and the air exchange rate should be twice per hour or higher.
+The interior materials of the whole vehicle test chamber shall have no appreciable emissions regarding the indoor air inside the test vehicle (see 8.6 background concentrations). - 9.2.2.3 The heating of the interior of the cabin and the surfaces of the test vehicle is performed by heating radiators from outside the test vehicle during the driving mode - 9.2.3 Preconditioning of the test vehicle - 9.2.3.1 The essential conditions for the surroundings are as follows.
+The temperature during the ambient mode is adjusted to 23,0 to 25,0°C, as close as possible to 25.0 °C via the whole test chamber conditioning system.
+The preconditioning is started by opening the door for 30 min.
+After this, the door is closed for $16h \pm 1h$ soak time, see Annex 3.

-- 9.2.4.
-Background Samples and Field blanks
+9.2.4 Field blanks

-- 9.2.4.1.
-Prepare the background samples and field blanks before the measurements are started, see paragraph 8.5.
-Install background sorbent tube samples for VOCs and one DNPH cartridge for carbonyl compounds in the sampling trains to measure the background concentration of the whole vehicle test chamber.
-The field blanks shall be handled in the same way as those used for VOC or carbonyl compound measurements, but without drawing air through the sampling trains.
-The field blanks samples shall remain sealed and retained for analysis with the interior air samples.

-- 9.2.4.2.
-Perform at least one field blank set for each measurement series.
-Analytical GC-MS or HPLC blanks shall be performed according to paragraph 8.5.

-- 9.3.
-Overview of test mode conditions
+- 9.2.4.1 Prepare the field blanks before the measurements are started, see 8.6.
+Install Tenax TA® sorbent tube for VOCs and one DNPH cartridge for carbonyl compounds in the sampling trains to measure the background concentration of the whole vehicle test chamber as well as Tenax TA® sorbent tube and DNPH cartridge in the sampling trains to measure the background concentration of the test vehicle.
+The field blank samplers shall be handled in the same way as those used for VOC or carbonyl compound measurements, but without drawing air through the sampling trains.
+As soon as the samplers have been connected into the sample train, they shall be removed, sealed and retained for analysis with the interior air samples. - 9.2.4.2 Perform at least one field blank for each measurement series.
+Analytical GC-MS or HPLC blanks shall be performed according to 8.6. - 9.3 Overview of test mode conditions

-- 9.3.1.
-Ambient mode
+9.3.1 Ambient mode